 The free festival included a total of 60 street kitchens and hundreds of exhibitioners.
 Scattered showers did not hamper an otherwise sunny festival, which ran smoothly through the weekend.

-The 15th World Village Festival offered its audience a cornucopia of music and a factual programme centred on climate issues.
-80 000 visitors made their way to the festival over the weekend.
+The 15th World Village Festival offered its audience a cornucopia of music and a factual programme centred on climate issues in Kaisaniemi Park and Railway Square.
+80 000 visitors made their way to the festival over the weekend 24–25 May.
 The sunny weather kept everyone in a positive mood and the festival went off without a hitch.

 The festival’s Saturday highlights included Mexican band Los de Abajo and the soulful Spanish singer Amparo Sánchez.
 On Sunday, visitors were treated to a living jazz legend in Hugh Masekela, who implored everyone within earshot to fight global inequality.
 The festival’s international closing act was Mexican accordion virtuoso Celso Piña.